-Due to the large debts that often come with owning and operating a family farm, the debtor is given more power with this type of bankruptcy to get rid of such things as liens on his or her property.
+Due to the large deficits that often come with owning and operating a family farm, the debtor is given more power with this type of bankruptcy to get rid of such things as liens on his or her property.

 A Look at Chapter 7 and Chapter 13

-If you choose to file for a chapter 7 bankruptcy then you are taking the liquidation route.
+If you choose to file for a chapter 7 bankruptcy, then you are taking the liquidation route.

 Both the chapter 7 and 13 bankruptcies have their own sets of rules and exceptions.
 Here we take a look at both kinds of bankruptcies which are the most common throughout the United States.